doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 The api method im using to generate the key pair uses `KeyPairGeneratorSpec` which was added in 4.3 (18).
 There were ways to use this stuff before then (see Nikolays blog links below) but im going to ignore that for now.

+_**Post M Edit**_: As far as I can see, the now deprecated `KeyPairGeneratorSpec.setEncryptionRequired(true)` has the same effect on the `KeyStore` in terms of the below bahaviour as the newer `KeyGenParameterSpec.Builder.html.setUserAuthenticationRequired(true)`, as both cause the generated key blob to utilise the keyguard user input with the `KeyStore` KEK (Key-Encryption Key) for blob protection.

 # The Problem

 "This sounds great" I hear you cry.
 Well yes it is, until the Keystore-stored-key becomes inaccessible, leaving you with a useless steaming pile-o-bits™.